-- A completed application form for James Sprunt Community College Foundation Scholarships.
-(Application forms are available from the Foundation Office and online generally by early February.) - 2.
+- 1. A completed application form for James Sprunt Community College Foundation Scholarships.
+(Application forms are available online generally by early January.) - 2.
 An official high school and/or college transcript. - 3.
 All applicants must have at least a 2.5 cumulative GPA to be eligible to apply.